Arkapravo-Sen/JIZO/README.md

 ## Introduction:

 Every year, an average of thirty-eight children under the age of 15 tragically lose their lives due to heat-related accidents in enclosed vehicles.
 To tackle this issue, our project aims to significantly reduce the number of these fatalities by the use of an innovative IoT-based child safety system, incorporating Raspberry Pi, sensors, and a 4G dongle.
 The core objective is to alert parents or guardians,  mitigating the risk and consequences of leaving a child unattended in a hot car.
+(Using Email to alert people is free.
+If you want to use Text messages you will need to use Twillio which  is not free.
+I have used email in this project)

 ## Purpose:
 Develop a device to alert parents of unattended children in cars and prevent temperature rise in vehicles, saving lives and mitigating risks.